 How would Memori be evaluated to determine its usability?

 In order to evaluate Memori and its performance within the real-world, it will be compared to rival travel journal applications to see if it is more efficient in completing several tasks.
-If I were to conduct a usability evaluation, I would set up a lab-based experiment in which 10 participants will be asked to Memori and another 10 participants would use a competitor’s app.
+If I were to conduct a usability evaluation, I would set up a lab-based experiment in which 10 participants will be asked to use Memori and another 10 participants would use a competitor’s app.
 I would then time the participants to see how long it would take to perform a number of specific tasks.
 These tasks would be generic however specific to travel journals, for example creating a new holiday and adding an image to the holiday.
 Upon collecting the results, I will be able to determine the area’s that Memori performs well and be able to make potential improvements on areas where Memori did not perform so well.

 What are the strengths/weaknesses of Memori?